nspyre-org/nspyre/docs/contributing.rst

           It refers to the section itself, see :ref:`my-reference-label`.

-       | The ``:ref:`` role would then generate a link to the section, with the link title being “Section to cross-reference”.
-This works just as well when section and reference are in different source files.
+       The ``:ref:`` role would then generate a link to the section, with the link title being “Section to cross-reference”.
+This works just as well when the section and reference are in different source files.
+Note that *labels must start with an underscore*, but it's reference does not.
-       | Labels that aren’t placed before a section title can still be referenced, but you must give the link an explicit title, using this syntax: :ref:`Link title <label-name>`.
+     - Labels that aren’t placed before a section title can still be referenced, but you must give the link an explicit title, using this syntax: ``:ref:`Link title <label-name>`.``
-       | Note: Reference labels must start with an underscore.
-When referencing a label, the underscore must be omitted (see examples above).

-   .. .. :ref:`A title <Cross-referencing arbitrary locations>`

 #.
-If asterisks \* or backquotes \\ appear in running text and could be confused with inline markup delimiters, they have to be escaped with a backslash .
+If asterisks \* or backquotes \\ appear in running text and could be confused with inline markup delimiters, they have to be escaped with a backslash.

 Headers
 ^^^^^^^

 Section Headers are demarcated by underlining (or over- and underlining) the section title using non-alphanumeric characters like dashes, equal signs, or tildes.
 The row of non-alphanumeric characters must be at least as long as the header text.
 Use the same character for headers at the same level.
-The following creates a header
+The following creates a header:

 .. code-block:: rst